-Our Members are offered the opportunity to complete a Care Needs Screen (CNS) called "How's Your Health" (HYH) when they are enrolled with C3.
-We provide information on how to access the CNS in both the C3 Welcome Packet and the Member Handbook, as well as on our website at
+Care Needs Screening (CNS) is a MassHealth contractual requirement.
+Our Members are offered the opportunity to complete a Care Needs Screen called "How's Your Health" (HYH) when they are enrolled with C3.
+We provide information on how to access the CNS in both the our Member Welcome Packet and the Member Handbook, as well as on our website at C3aco.org/mycareneeds.

-C3aco.org/mycareneeds.
 The CNS can also be completed by calling 866-676-9226 (TTY: 711).

-We make best efforts to ensure that all newly enrolled Members complete an initial CNS tool within 90 days of their effective date of enrollment.
-The CNS is a MassHealth contractual requirement.
+We make the best efforts to ensure that all newly enrolled Members complete an initial CNS tool within 90 days of their effective date of enrollment.
 The HYH tool aligns with MassHealth's contractual requirements to capture demographics, health history and perceived health status, risk factors, special health care needs, and requirement for cultural, linguistic, or disability access.
 A separate screening tool is used to determine the care needs of children and adolescents.

-The youth CNS screening tool screens youth who may be in need of behavioral health services, LTSS, assistance in activities of daily living (ADLs), or have health-related social needs and/or affiliations with other State agencies.
+The youth CNS screening tool screens youth who may need behavioral health services, LTSS, assistance in activities of daily living (ADLs), or have health-related social needs and/or affiliations with other State agencies.
 Both the youth and adult CNS are MassHealth approved.
 The CNS is available to Members in multiple languages and formats including electronically on our website, print and telephone.
 Screening is conducted with the consent of the Member and includes disclosures of how the information is used.